Solomon333/toDoList-app/README.md

 Include date and time on top.

-Built using html css amd javascript.
+Built using html css amd javascript